andf-mongodb/workflow/README.md

 Updates your forked copy of MDB docs with the latest from upstream.

 ## versioncheck
-Checks through a docs corpus for `versionchanged::` tags and lists those files that include such tags older than the user-provided version.
+Checks through a docs corpus for `versionchanged::` and `versionadded::` tags and lists those files that include such tags older than the user-provided version.
 Usage: `versioncheck v3.4`

 # Example workflow usage, using these tools: